PhraseePhoundry/ga-workflows/README.md

 ## service-versioning.yml

 This workflow is responsible for automatic service versioning.
 It is triggered on a commit to `develop`, either through a direct push to the branch, or through a merged PR.
-It increments a service version number, updates the service's `package.json` file and pushes a new commit, then updates the `Service version` field in the corresponding Jira ticket.
+It increments a service version number, pushes the new version number to GitHub as a tag, then updates the `Service version` field in the corresponding Jira ticket.

 ### Usage